mail us | mail this page

 ApacheDS Win2k Installation

-This section describes installation of ApacheDS on Windows 2000 server (these instructions should also work for Windows XP and Server 2003).
+This section describes installation of ApacheDS on Windows 2000 server (these instructions should also work for Windows XP and Server 2003 and Windows 7).

-ApacheDS is a new relatively new (in 2007) Open Source implementation of LDAPv3 being developed under the Apache project umbrella.
+ApacheDS is an Open Source implementation of LDAPv3 being developed under the Apache project umbrella.
 ApacheDS is a fast (benchmarks indicate for certain operation up to 10 times faster than OpenLDAP) Java based implementation which includes an integated database engine.
 The ApacheDS installation includes an embedded database engine and uniquely for this class of system includes many transactional database features such as stored procedures and triggers designed to optimise performance.
 As a consequence of Java, ApacheDS natively supports multiple platforms.
 More information about ApacheDS .

 Note: ApacheDS is developed under the Eclipse develoment framework and if serious development work is being contemplated a number of additional tools such as Directory Studio require the installation of the Eclipse framework.
 Installing Eclipse is a serious task and can take a significant amount of time.
 To use only the ApacheDS Directory Server does not require Eclipse but does require a Java Run Time Environment (JRE) which may be obtained from java.com.
 This document only covers installation of the standalone ApacheDS and does not cover installation of the JRE.